wdsnow66/wdsnow66.github.io/_posts/2024-08-01-resources-for-researchers.md

 ## Resources for Researchers

 There are a variety of resources at Stanford and other academic research institutions.
-> An emerging website from UIT CSC that identifies resources related to the Research Data Workflow is the [Research Guidelines and Resources](https://cdoane.sites.stanford.edu){:target="_blank"}.
+> An emerging website from UIT CRC that identifies resources related to the Research Data Workflow is the [Research Guidelines and Resources](https://cdoane.sites.stanford.edu){:target="_blank"}.

 ## Within the Institution
 * Library and Archives [Research Services](https://www.hoover.org/library-archives/research-services){:target="_blank"}